 8. Expands Your Opportunities

 Through connections with managers and fellow workmates, you’re able to gain more exciting opportunities in the workplace and your field of interest.
-If you make a good impression on colleagues, they’ll be in a position to give you good references or even bump you up to a higher position with more responsibilities and perks, which is an advantage for your professional development.
+If you make a good impression on your bosses, for instance, then they’ll be in a position to give you good references or even bump you up to a higher position with more responsibilities and perks, which is an advantage for your professional development.

 7. They Make You Relatable